Running uv-Based Docker Containers in Read-Only Mode

 Minimal Filesystem Writes

 With the bytecode issue sorted, you only need tmpfs mounts for the bare minimum – just the uv cache directory for metadata.
-Your docker-compose.yml
+Your docker-compose.yml should look like this:

 read_only: true